soijebor/UFOs/README.md

 ## Recommendation
-I will recommend a future analysis is done using other rows from the table like duration to filter the table as well as
+I will recommend to look into adding a filter for duration and also create a basic plot for future development